oleganza/bitcoin-papers/BitcoinGlossary.md

 ### Signature

 A sequence of bytes that proves that a piece of data is acknowledged by a person holding a certain *public key*.
 Bitcoin uses *ECDSA* for signing transactions.
 Amounts of bitcoins are sent through a chain of transactions: from one to another.
 Every transaction must provide a signature matching a public key defined in the previous transaction.
-This way only a proper owner a secret *private key* associated with a given public key can spend bitcoins further.
+This way only a proper owner of a secret *private key* associated with a given public key can spend bitcoins further.

 ### Simplified Payment Verification (SPV)